Protests in Romania

 euronews – Romanian judges protest over government-backed legal reforms

-The legislation proposed in November which many argue is destroying the separation of powers was passed and another bill is now on the table which would lead to the case of abuse of office against Liviu Dragnea being dropped.
+In November the government brought in new laws which many argue destroy the separation of powers.
+Moreover, another questionable bill is now on the table.
+Critics say it would lead to the case of abuse of office against Liviu Dragnea being dropped.

 Jan 20, 2018

 Here’s a link to a euronews report on today’s protest.
-One of the protestors explains that Liviu Dragnea, while certainly part of the problem, isn’t the sole concern, that it’s more a case of a group of people in power who don’t seem to have respect for the rule of law and are doing all they can to undermine it.
+One of the protestors explains that Liviu Dragnea, while certainly part of the problem, isn’t the sole concern.
+It’s more a case of a group of people in power who don’t seem to have respect for the rule of law.
+And are doing all they can to undermine it.